 The list of suitable voltage indicators includes the Martindale VI13800 and VI-15000.
-These are fully compliant with the latest standards and have been designed for safety and reliability with no batteries, ranges or switches to worry about.
+These are fully compliant with GS38 and the latest international standards and have been designed for safety and reliability with no batteries, ranges or switches to worry about.

 The procedure for proving dead is to test the voltage indicator against a known source, such as a proving unit, then test the circuit, then test the voltage indicator against the known source again to prove the tester is functioning properly.

 It’s recommended to use a dedicated proving unit matched to the voltage indicator to fully test that all LEDs on all ranges are working.
 A proving unit is safer than the mains and provides a live source wherever you are working.

 All Martindale voltage indicators are available in kits with matching proving units.
 They are supplied in Test & Go carry cases, saving time on-site and making sure both essential items are always to hand.

 Martindale have simplified selecting the right tools by offering complete solutions.
 The VIPDLOK and VIPDLOKPRO kits include the industry standard voltage indicators, matching proving units and locking off devices together with hazard warning labels.
 They are widely specified by contractors and maintenance teams to ensure compliance with health & safety regulations.